christopheslv/ray-tracing-iow/README.md

 ### Status ###

-A very good way to try out and learn a new programming language, however this might not be the best Rust code around.
+A very good way to try and learn a new programming language, Rust, however this might not be the best code around.
-This is a straight out 1-1 of the book's structures and methods architecture, there is certainly plenty of room for optimizations and taking advantage of Rust's specificities.
+This is the straight out 1-1 structure and naming choices from the book, there is certainly plenty of room for optimizations by taking advantage of Rust's specificities.

 Next steps might be about implementing the following books, with some re-interpretation of the design decisions, and/or some use case specialization.